czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 * Promote your company's Linked In page using emails newsletters and blog posts
 * Use [paid promotio](https://business.linkedin.com/marketing-solutions/how-to-advertise-on-linkedin)n like sponsored content to boost your feed, Text Ads and Sponsored InMail
 * A/B test your posts to see which is most effective and similar posts

+  ### **Keep track of your analytics**

+  Once your page is up and running and you have promoted it.
+You need to check your marketing efforts regularly.
+Log in to your Linked In analytics to see how your content is doing.
+Keep note of any posts that have done particularly well and create more of those posts.

   ## **Conclusion**